omniaintranet/OmniaDocsG2/general-assets/creating-app-templates/index.rst

 The following settings are available here (see image above):

 + **Type**: You may be able to select a type if more than one is available.
 + **Title**: Add a title for the template.
-You can add titles in the languages available in the tenant.
-Default language is mandatory.
 + **Description**: Add a description if needed.
-You can add a description in the languages available in the tenant.
 + **Icon type**: An icon is always shown for a template.
 If you would like another icon for this template, select the set of icons here: Font Awesome, Microsoft, Flags or Custom.
 When selecting "Custom" you can choose any image as the icon.
 + **Template visible to**: Here you choose who can see and use the template.
 If you select "Specific users", an "Add targeting filter" option is shown.
 You use it the same way as the similar options in Omnia, see: :doc:`Use targeting </general-assets/targeting-in-omnia/index>`
 + **Icon**: When you have select icon type, use this list to select the icon.
 If you select "Custom", a URL field is shown, where you enter the URL for the image.
-+ **Available To**: Here you select who the template should be available for.
++ **Available to**: Here you select who the template should be available for.
 What "All users" and "Admins only" means is obvious.
 When you select "Specific users" you click "Add targeting filter", choose a property (for example Administration roles or Language) and set the necessary settings to create the targeting filter for the group of users you have in mind.
 + **Approval**: Here you select if approval is required when users create sites from this template.
 When you select "Require approval" you must also select one or more approvers.

 Properties